indexmod/indexmod-old/bourdine-natalia.md

 ---

-## Precedent
+## Fashion Collection precedent

-From October 2013 till March 2014 Natalia Bourdine works on position Editor-in-Chief  Fashion Collection in Moscow.
-After ten months of litigation in 2015 Natalia won a lawsuit against the magazine Fashion Collection.
+From October 2013 to March 2014, Natalya Burdine worked as the chief editor of the Moscow fashion collection.
+After ten months of litigation in 2015, Natalya won a lawsuit against Fashion Collection magazine.

 ## See also